garyd9/pterodactyl_Echo_Server/README.md

 - Click on New Egg
   - Associated Nest = the Nest you just created
   - Name = Enter a name
-  - Docker Images = miarshmallow/echovr
+  - Docker Images:
+  ``miarshmallow/echovr

-  (You can build and upload your own Dockerimage with the provided Dockerfile)
+  `` (You can build and upload your own Dockerimage with the provided Dockerfile)
   -